 The FTSE 100 has struggled in recent years as Brexit uncertainty weighed on investor sentiment.
 The coronavirus pandemic did not help either, as the UK had one of the worst records in the world.

 However, analysts are now turning extremely bullish on the long-term prospects of the FTSE 100 due to a variety of factors, including:

 - The finalisation of a Brexit deal.
 The uncertainty regarding the UK and EU trading relationship has now ended and businesses can adapt to the new way of things.
 This helps the economy as companies can now plan and invest for the long term.

 - A successful coronavirus vaccine rollout.
-The UK has had one of the best coronavirus vaccine rollout programmes in the world.
+The UK had a coronavirus vaccine rollout programmes that helped to reduce the number of hospitalizations and deaths.
 This has helped analysts to forecast the economy could pick up much faster than other regions.

 - Research shows the UK stock market is significantly undervalued.
 Investment bank UBS believes that the UK stock market is trading at a 20% discount to global equities on a price-to-earnings ratio meaning there is significant room to move higher.
 This means there could be quite a few undervalued stocks in the UK market.

 Since the lows of the coronavirus pandemic in March 2020, the FTSE 100 Index is up around ~45%.
 However, it is still trading well below its all-time high price level of around ~GBP 7,900.00.

 Many analysts are bullish on the long-term prospects of the FTSE 100 as the UK starts its post-Brexit and post-coronavirus pandemic journey.
 In fact, research shows it is one of the most undervalued developed stock markets in the world!